sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

 As it is defined by [OscarLiang][]:
 >Quadcopter is an unmanned aerial vehicle (UAV) or drone with four rotors, each with a motor and propeller.
 A quadcopter can be manually controlled or can be autonomous.
 It's also called quadrotor helicopter or quadrotor.
 It belongs to a more general class of aerial vehicles called multicopter or multirotor.

 Another good site is [Devopedia][].
-Here you can find information about many technology topics.
+Here you can find information about several Information Technology Topics.

 [OscarLiang]: https://oscarliang.com/what-is-quadcopter/#:~:text=A%20quadcopter%20is%20a%20type,as%20surveillance%20and%20aerial%20photography.